-They map the Internet in an abstract space, disregarding the actual location of nodes in physical space.
-As Cheswick has says, "We don't try to lay out the Internet according to geography The Internet is its own space, independent of geography."
-Data is gathered by using the Internet to measure itself on a daily basis, surveying the routes to a large number of end-points (usually Web servers) from their base in New Jersey, USA.
-The resulting huge spatialisation maps how the hundreds of networks and many thousands of nodes connect together to form the core of Internet.
+Internet.
 The striking example (Figure 5) shows the structure of the Internet from December 2000, representing nearly 100,000 network nodes.
-This highly complex spatialisation takes several hours to generate on a typical PC.
+This highly complex graph takes several hours to generate on a typical PC.
 The layout algorithm uses simple rules, with forces of attraction and repulsion jostling the nodes into a stable, legible configuration.
 There are many permutations in the algorithm to generate different layouts and colour-codings of the links according to different criteria (such as network ownership, country).
 In the example shown, links have been colour-coded according to the ISP, seeking to highlight who 'owns' the largest sections of Internet topology.
 This project is ongoing and the data is archived and available to other researchers to utilise.
 Over time, it is hoped that the data will be useful for monitoring growth and changes in the structure of the Internet.
 Also, the experience gained in mapping the Internet is being applied commercially by Cheswich and Burch at Lumeta where they use the network scanning and visualization techniques to chart the structure of corporate intranets to identify security weaknesses and unauthorized nodes.
-Indeed, there is increasing interest from the military and police for maps of cyberspace as concerns about threats of 'cyberterrorism' and 'info-warfare' grow with societies increasing dependence on data networks and information space for daily life.

-Mapping information
+Mapping Information

 The Internet, and the Web in particular, is a large and rapidly growing information resource.
 Literally billions of pieces of information are stored on networked computers around the globe and they can potentially be accessed in seconds.
 However, searching and navigating this information can be difficult, especially when it is composed of long lists of references.
 Finding useful and relevant information in a timely fashion can be very frustrating, as most Web users will be only be too aware.
-Research in information visualisation is using many map-like representations to display the structure of abstract information and provide interactive interfaces for navigation (for a review see Card et al. 1999).
+One experimental solution has been to spatialise large information collections - that is, to summarize and char-